How to successfully use forms in lead marketing

-When it comes to lead generation, numbers aren’t the only thing that matters.
+Regarding lead generation, numbers aren’t the only thing that matters.
 For your lead generation strategy to be successful, you need to target the right audience.
 The leads should be of high quality.
 To share a quote from Glengarry Glen Ross: “These are the Glengarry leads.
-And to you they’re gold”.
+And to you, they’re gold”.

 This means that if someone has 0 interest in using your product, you will waste precious time and energy trying to convert them into customers.

-Before developing your strategy, one good practice is to create user personas: fictional characters or archetypes that represent certain demographics or a large group of users.
+Before developing your strategy, one good practice is creating user personas: fictional characters or archetypes representing certain demographics or a large group of users.